“Something always happens.”

 And now, this J. D. Salinger sport, the author, he up and died.
 It sounds terrible when you talk about it.
 But it turns out the thing about reading that book was, when you’re all done reading it, you wished the writer— that poor dead Salinger guy— you wished that he was a terrific friend of yours and you could just call him up on the phone whenever you felt like it.
 That would be great wouldn’t it?
 But now you can’t.
 It’s all very sardonic when you think about it.
 That poor bastard.

-I guess I was just another alienated youth of the early sixties, and that angst-ridden little twerp, that Holden Morrissey Caulfield character, reached into my chest and massaged my heart, made it beat a little faster, made me feel a little more alive.
+I guess I was just another alienated youth of the early sixties, and that angst-ridden little twerp, that Holden Morrissey Caulfield character, reached into my chest and massaged my heart, made it beat a little faster, and made me feel a little more alive.
 He also reached into my mind and made me think a little deeper.
 Not always in a good way, just deeper.
 But mostly, it made me want to write.
 At the time though, just having that thought made it feel like heresy and betrayal.
-I had already defined myself as a visual artist, and I only used a pencil to draw, if you know what I mean.
+I had already defined myself in my own mind as a visual artist, and I only used a pencil to draw; if you know what I mean.

-And a few years later, I was not a single sentence closer to being a writer.
+But a few years later, I was not a single goddam sentence closer to being a writer.
 Instead, I had pretty much been forced to get involved in a goddam WAR.

-He assured me the only way I wouldn’t wind up a “miserable grunt patrolling a hell-hole jungle in Vietnam and getting my goddam brains blown out” was to join the Navy.
-He said it was only natural that a guy like me would be much safer on a ship, and that chances were good I could go to Europe or even Hawaii or someplace like that.
+So yes: Jessberg assured me the only way I wouldn’t wind up a “miserable-assed grunt patrolling a hell-hole jungle in Vietnam and getting my goddam brains blown out” was to join the Navy.
+He said it was only natural that a guy like me would be much safer on a ship, and that chances were good I could go to Europe, or Hawaii, or someplace like that.
 And he assured me that the ocean was really beautiful.
-I had never seen the ocean, but I could imagine it was a lot nicer than a mosquito-infested goddam jungle.
+I had never seen the ocean, but even I, site unseen, could imagine it was a lot nicer than a mosquito-infested goddam jungle.

 So through a strange and fortuitous series of events, instead of becoming a writer or a dead grunt, I avoided the draft and became a freshly-minted United States Navy puke; just another poor bastard without a clue in a quaint old uniform headed to a quaint old war zone.
 And when I got there I eventually found a government issued ballpoint pen and began to scribble things in a journal.
 Apparently all that personal discovery was something I had to do, too, because, like immediately, some witty bastard from Lake Charles, Louisiana pointed out that if I expected to become a goddam writer and not some goddam bore, I should always keep a journal.
 So I did.

-I dug up that journal today and, mixed in with a lot of pretty embarrassing stuff about old girlfriends, (I was in Vietnam, for Chrissake) I rediscovered that I had been marooned all night at Clark Air Force Base in the Philippines on December 17th, 1969, trying to get a flight back to the CONUS; and while I was marooned there I was reading The Catcher In The Rye.
+Well, I dug up that journal today, and, mixed in with a lot of pretty embarrassingly whiney stuff about old girlfriends, (I was in Vietnam, for Chrissake) I rediscovered that I had been marooned all night at Clark Air Force Base in the Philippines on December 17th, 1969, trying to get a flight back to the CONUS; and while I was marooned there I was reading The Catcher In The Rye.

 Sitting in Clark Air Force Base Passenger Terminal, the universal aroma of Marlboros